rotki/rotki/docs/api.rst

             "foreground_color": "f2f2f2",
       }

    :reqjson string name: The name of the already existing tag.
-If it's not lowercase it will be looked up as such.
+The name lookup will be a case-insensitive check.
    :reqjson string[optional] description: If given replaces the tag's description.
    :reqjson string[optional] background_color: If given replaces the tag's background color.
 Format is RGB hexstring.
    :reqjson string[optional foreground_color: If given replaces the tag's background color.
 Format is RGB hexstring.